-- Provide a link to the Fresno Housing Authority's HCV program web page on the City's website by February 2024. - Meet with the Fresno Housing Authority by June 2024 to discuss the process of developing printed informational materials, with the goal of making materials available at public counters by June 2025. - Work with the Housing Authority to disseminate information to landlords and property owners on incentives for participating in the HCV program throughout the city to promote housing opportunities for all residents. - Refer interested households to the Fresno Housing Authority and encourage landlords to register their properties with the Housing Authority for accepting HCVs.
+- Provide a link to the Fresno Housing Authority's HCV program web page on the City's website by February 2024. - Meet with the Fresno Housing Authority by June 2024 to discuss the process of developing printed informational materials, with the goal of making materials available at public counters by June 2025. - Work with the Housing Authority to disseminate information to landlords and property owners on incentives for participating in the HCV program throughout the city to promote housing opportunities for all residents.
+Additionally, provide information on source of income discrimination as part of this outreach.
+Target outreach in higher-opportunity areas, such as the city's west side, to promote mobility for lowerincome households. - Refer interested households to the Fresno Housing Authority and encourage landlords to register their properties with the Housing Authority for accepting HCVs.